The culture of

 With plenty of people in the middle floor,

-And with abundant cattle in
+And with abundant cattle in the ground floor,

 May the couple be blessed with abundant wealth!